Swasth-Apps/swasth.co/src/pages/blog/how-to-overcome-loneliness.md

 Too unhappy to be kind …

 <!--EndFragment-->

 <!--StartFragment-->

 This is an excerpt from one of the 63 famous poetries of[A.E.
-Houseman- In My Own Shire, If I was Sad.](https://interestingliterature.com/2017/04/03/the-best-a-e-housman-poems-everyone-should-read/)These lines present the condition of a Shropshire Lad, who had to shift to the busy city of London from a rural area in 1896.
+Houseman- In My Own Shire, If I was Sad.](https://interestingliterature.com/2017/04/03/the-best-a-e-housman-poems-everyone-should-read/) These lines present the condition of a Shropshire Lad, who had to shift to the busy city of London from a rural area in 1896.
 Surrounded by hundreds of people, the lad felt enormously lonely.

 Loneliness is a subjective experience.
 It isn’t defined by the quantity of relationships but the quality.
 An individual may have hundreds of acquaintances and still feel alone.
 In contrast, others with a single loyal buddy may feel contented.